CompVis/metric-learning-divide-and-conquer-improved/README.md

 learn |  Margin/Distance    | 90.70 | 92.68 | 93.93 -- 95.99

-_Disclaimer: The results above are slightly different from those on the paper, as the results in the paper were obtained before code refactoring and with PyTorch (0.4.1) and Faiss (< 1.5).
-So there may be small deviations in results based on the Software (different PyTorch/Cuda versions) and Hardware (e.g. between P100 and RTX GPUs) used to run these experiments._
+_Disclaimer: The results above are slightly different from those on the paper, as they were obtained before the code refactoring and with PyTorch (0.4.1) and Faiss (1.4.0).
+Some deviations in results based on different PyTorch/Cuda/Faiss versions and hardware (e.g. between P100 and RTX GPUs) are to be expected._

 ## Related Repos